-Journey’s Festival International, produced by Artreach, began in Leicester in 2013 and has since grown to also deliver yearly festivals in Manchester and Portsmouth each October.
-The festival is a citywide annual arts festival running from 15-30 August, which curates, develops and commissions a varied programme by artists from the refugee and asylum seeker community, bringing together work that explores the diversity of refugee experiences through artistic and creative encounters.
+Journey’s Festival International, produced by ArtReach, began in Leicester in 2013 and has since grown to also deliver yearly festivals in Manchester and Portsmouth each October.
+The festival is a citywide annual arts festival running from 15-30 August, which curates, develops and commissions a varied programme by artists from refugee and asylum-seeking communities, bringing together work that explores the diversity of refugee experiences through artistic and creative encounters.

 Opening on the 19th of August, and as part of this festival, is Enharmonic, a multimodal project by artist Miriam Bean which looks at traditions in music and sound, informed by the history of All Saints’ Church and objects within it.

 shado sat down with Miriam ahead of the opening of her sound installation Enharmonic to find out more about the piece, the concept behind it and why this installation is one not to miss.